Who has to complete a Self Assessment tax return?

 What are the important Self Assessment deadlines and dates?

 You should be aware that automatic interest and penalties apply for failure to file your tax return and pay your tax on time.
-HMRC have a tough penalty regime for tax returns that are filed late – even if you have no tax to pay or are due a refund.
+HMRC have a penalty regime for tax returns that are filed late – even if you have no tax to pay or are due a refund.

 What records do I need to keep?